NgSiHan/FaceIdentification/README.md

 > A simple Android app that performs on-device face recognition by comparing FaceNet embeddings against a vector database of user-given faces

+This is a fork of [shubham0204/OnDevice-Face-Recognition-Android](https://github.com/shubham0204/OnDevice-Face-Recognition-Android).
+The following changes have been made on top of the original project:

+- **Live camera enrolment**: persons can now be enrolled directly from the live camera feed, in addition to the existing photo gallery enrolment flow
+- **Supabase remote sync**: face embeddings are synced to a shared Supabase (PostgreSQL + pgvector) database, allowing enrolled faces to be recognised across multiple devices
+- **Offline-first architecture**: ObjectBox remains the local cache; identification runs fully on-device with no network dependency.
+Supabase is used for enrolment writes and startup sync only.
+---

 <img src="https://github.com/user-attachments/assets/3a79776c-e5dd-48c3-8b84-6ec3eaf32d2f" width="80%"/>

 <img src="https://github.com/user-attachments/assets/2bbdb033-e709-40f1-8326-1634768e5a3c" width="80%"/>